• Recipes

 Common Mistakes and How to Fix Them

-Roast feels dry: Make sure you’ve added enough broth and that the pan is tightly covered.
+• Roast feels dry: Make sure you've added enough broth and the pan is tightly covered.
 If needed, spoon extra pan juices over the roast before serving.

-Not fork-tender: It likely just needs more time in the oven.
-Keep it covered and check again every 20–30 minutes.
+• Not fork-tender: It probably just needs more time in the oven.
+Keep your roast covered and check again every 20-30 minutes.

 close up shot oven baked chuck roast recipe in skillet with veggies